 The following are the most common (and strongest) risk factors for suicide in young people.
-Remember that a risk factor does not mean something that causes an event to happen.
+Remember that a risk factor does not cause an event to happen.
 Rather, it is something that increases the probability of an event.

-- · Depression or other mental disorder
+- Depression or other mental disorder

 - Previous suicide attempt

 - Family history of suicide

 - Excessive alcohol or drug use

 Suicide risk is higher in people with mental disorders, in particular those with: Depression, Bipolar Disorder (Manic Depression), Schizophrenia, and Substance Use Disorder.
 If a young person talks to you about suicide, take them seriously and take them to the person in the school best able to help.
 Do not keep suicide or self-harm confidential.
 It is not helpful to engage in persistent public discourse about suicide or self-harm.
-Youth
+Youth need to know that the presence of suicidal thoughts is a signal that they need help and that they should reach out to a responsible adult for assistance.